California Security Deposit Laws

 Security Deposit Limit

-As of July 1, 2024, the limit for security deposits in California is one month's rent for both furnished and unfurnished units.
-However, for landlords who own no more than two residential rental properties with a total of no more than four units, the limit is two times the monthly rent, but only if the landlord is a natural person or a limited liability company where all members are natural persons.
+As of July 1, 2024, the limit for entire security deposits in California is one month's rent for both furnished and unfurnished units.
+However, for landlords who own no more than two residential rental properties with a total of no more than four units, the limit is two month's rent, but only if the landlord is a natural person or a limited liability company where all members are natural persons.

 Non-Refundable Security Deposits